techie2000/ring-mqtt/README.md

 When snapshot support is enabled, the script always attempts to grab a snapshot on initial startup.

-When interval mode is selected, snapshots of cameras with wired power supply are taken every 30 seconds by default, for battery powered cameras taking a snapshot every 30 seconds leads to signifcant power drain so snapshots are taken every 10 minutes, however, if the Ring Snapshot Capture feature is enabled, snapshots are instead taken at the frequency selected in the Ring app for this feature (minium 5 minutes for battery powere cameras).
+When interval mode is selected, snapshots of cameras with wired power supply are taken every 30 seconds by default, for battery powered cameras taking a snapshot every 30 seconds leads to significant power drain so snapshots are taken every 10 minutes, however, if the Ring Snapshot Capture feature is enabled, snapshots are instead taken at the frequency selected in the Ring app for this feature (minimum 5 minutes for battery powered cameras).
 If interval mode is enabled the interval can be changed dynamically from 10 to 604,800 seconds (7 days).

 ### Volume Control
 Volume Control is supported for Ring Keypads and Base Stations.
 Note that Ring shared users do not have access to control the Base Station volume so, if you want to control the Base Station volume using this integration, you must generate the refresh token using the primary Ring account.
-During startup the system attempts to detect if the account can control the base station volume and only shows the volume control if it determines the accout has access.
+During startup the system attempts to detect if the account can control the base station volume and only shows the volume control if it determines the account has access.
 This is a limitation of the Ring API as even the offical Ring App does not offer volume control to shared users.

 **!!!
 Important Note about Volume Control in Home Assistant !!!**\
 Volume controls in Home Assistant now use the MQTT number integration so displaying values and changing them via the Lovelace UI or via automations is easy and no longer interacts with light based automations.